ezhilmathir/copy-file/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
-from shutil import copyfile
+From shutil import copyfile

-from sys import exit
+From sys import exit
 ### Step 2:
 Take users the name of source and destination files.
 ### Step 3: